December 17, 2014

 As we reported previously, the bill included hundreds of millions of dollars of damaging cuts to farm bill conservation programs and an unprecedented directive for USDA to rescind regulations that protect contract livestock and poultry farmers in their relationship with multinational meat and poultry corporations.

-On the positive side, the measure also includes a historic increase in funding for direct farm ownership loans that will result in thousands of loans to beginning and minority farmers to purchase farmland, as well as first-time funding for a new farmer food safety training program, among other highlights.
+On the positive side, the measure also includes a historic increase in funding for direct farm ownership loans that will result in thousands of installment loans online to beginning and minority farmers to purchase farmland, as well as first-time funding for a new farmer food safety training program, among other highlights.

 The term cromnibus was created to signal that the measure was an omnibus spending bill covering all of the government for the rest of Fiscal Year 2015, with the exception of the Department of Homeland Security, which was kept on autopilot spending levels from 2014 – known as a continuing resolution or CR – through February, at which point the newly installed Republican majority in the Senate and House hope to take some form of action to reverse the President’s recent executive action on immigration reform.